How much do vet bills cost? What you need to know

 Although a balanced diet and regular exercise should help to minimise your pet’s trips to the vet, accidents still happen.
 Unexpected vet bills can cost hundreds to tens of thousands of pounds, so pet insurance provides peace of mind should your pet need emergency treatment.

-Vet fees are an inevitability of pet ownership.
+.
 And since there’s no NHS for pets, you’ll need to pay for any medical tests and treatments that your pet needs to keep them healthy.

-So how much do vet bills actually cost?
+So how much do vet bills cost?
 Is pet insurance worth paying for?
 We explain the expense of unexpected vet trips and why owners should consider the safety net that insurance provides.

 Is prevention better than cure?